NannyML/nannyml/docs/how_it_works/multivariate_drift.rst

 The classifier cross validation part uses the data created and consists of the following steps:

 - Optionally, hyperparameter tuning is performed.
 The hyperparameters learnt during this step will be used in the model training steps below.
-- If hyperparameter tuning is not requested, user specified hyperpatameters can be used instead of the default LightGBM optioms.
+If hyperparameter tuning is not requested, user specified hyperpatameters can be used instead of the default LightGBM optioms.
-- sklearn's `StratifiedKFold` is used to split the data into folds.
+- Stratified split is used to split the data into validation folds
-- For each validation fold split NannyML trains an `LGBMClassifier` and save its predicted score in the validation fold.
+- For each split NannyML trains an `LGBMClassifier` and saves its predicted scores in the validation fold.
 - The predictions across all folds are used to calculate the resulting AUROC score.

 The higher the AUROC score the easier it is to distinguish the datasets, hence the